-We work with clients on all aspects of their landscape scheme from initial concept stage right through to construction, although we are very happy to undertake individual project aspects such as planting design, nursery visits and sourcing of the highest quality plants for clients.
+Tom works with clients on all aspects of their landscape scheme from initial concept stage right through to construction, although he is very happy to undertake individual project aspects such as planting design, nursery visits and sourcing of the highest quality plants for clients.

 Tom’s niche tends to be on the rural side of things, small and large estates and farms.
-Woodland management, lakes, wildflower meadows, deer parks, shooting are often elements that need to be considered in the design process.
-Historical knowledge and a deep respect for the past is extremely important as often the projects will be restorations of fascinating estate elements such as walled gardens, rhododendron walks, ancient woodland, pleasure grounds and arboreta.
-Our design is of a classical nature, respectful of the past yet practical for today’s needs.
-Land art has long been an interest for Tom and the rural landscapes make this a practical and elegant addition to the design.
+Woodland management, lakes, wildflower meadows, deer parks and shooting are often elements that need to be considered in the design process.
+Historical knowledge and a deep respect for the past is extremely important, as often the projects will be restorations of fascinating estate elements; walled gardens, rhododendron walks, ancient woodland, pleasure grounds and arboreta.
+His design is of a classical nature, respectful of the past yet practical for today’s needs.

-It is such a wonderful thing that people are still keen to take on these wonderful estates and make them work in a modern day environment.
-Discreetly putting a tennis court in the walled garden without upsetting the head gardener or a swimming pool in the orangery.
-Working with neighbouring farmers, land agents, conservationists, planners and sourcing gardening staff, are all tasks to be embraced as part of the design process.
+It is exciting that people are still keen to take on these wonderful estates and make them work in a modern day environment; from discreetly putting a tennis court in the walled garden without upsetting the head gardener, to installing a swimming pool in the orangery.
+Working with neighbouring farmers, land agents, conservationists, planners and sourcing gardening staff are all tasks that are embraced with tact and enthusiasm as part of the design process.

 Share this Page